svc333/overview/ui.md

   * From the **Manage** menu, you can access your account, billing and usage, and security options.

 If you linked your {{site.data.keyword.cloud_notm}} and your SoftLayer accounts, you have the same options as a non-linked account owner, plus you can navigate to the customer portal by selecting the **Menu icon  ![Menu icon](../icons/icon_hamburger.svg)  > Infrastructure** option.
 From here, you can view your account summary, order storage and devices, and manage access for VPN-only users and devices.

+## Switching regions
+{: #switchregion}

+From the dashboard, you can view all resources across all regions by default.
+If you want to view and work with resources in a specific region, expand the **LOCATION** menu, and select a region from the list.

 ## Managing resources on the dashboard
 {: #dashboardview}